 If you are given the responsibility to manage a loved one’s digital assets after death, it may be difficult to know how to delete an unfamiliar email service like Yahoo, but not impossible.

 Post-planning tip: If you are the executor for a deceased loved one, handling their unfinished business like closing accounts can be overwhelming without a way to organize your process.
 We have a post-loss checklist that will help you ensure that your loved one's family, estate, and other affairs are taken care of.

 How to Permanently Delete Your Own Yahoo Email Account

 As the Internet has changed, so has Yahoo’s approach.
-It has purchased big social hubs in the past like Flickr and Tumblr to revitalize its aging brand, and is still providing news as part of their main hub.
+It has purchased big social hubs in the past like Flickr and Tumblr to revitalize its aging brand and is still providing news as part of its main hub.
 Yahoo has grown up to make it easier to use, even if you might associate it with the days of America Online.

 Download your data